 When-Where-How do I get my Uganda Tourist Visa?
 Step-by-Step Advice

 When do I apply for my Ugandan Tourist Visa?

 You should not apply for your Ugandan Tourist Visa until you have organized your plans – the purpose of your visit, such as a safari you booked with a tour operator like us.
 When you apply for a visa, you must have dates and contact information in the country during your stay here.
 A Bonafide Ugandan Tour Operator Safari itinerary will give you just that.

 You can book your flight to and from Uganda and hopefully find fares at prices that you are comfortable with.
 This simplifies the process of obtaining a visa for your time in Uganda.

 Where do I apply for Ugandan Tourist Visa\?

-The good news is that you can apply for your Ugandan Tourist Visa from the comfort of your Home in the country where you reside.
-You will need a computer, smartphone, or tablet to apply with the Department of Migration in Uganda.
-You do not have to travel to the Ugandan Embassy or Consulate in Uganda, but get directly in touch with the Immigration Depart in
+The good news is that you can apply for your Ugandan Tourist Visa from the comfort of your Home in your country.
+You will need a computer, smartphone, or tablet with the Department of Migration in Uganda.
+You do not have to travel to the Ugandan Embassy or Consulate in Uganda but get directly in touch with the Immigration Depart in